Beluguy/Personal-website/content/Projects/Reflow/index.md

 showLikes: false
 layoutBackgroundHeaderSpace: false
 ---
-## Indroduction
+## Introduction
-My teammates and I designed and built a reflow oven controller that controls the temperature of an oven via a pulse width modulation (PWM)  signal to an solid-state relay (SSR) box.
-The reflow parameters such as reflow temperature, reflow time and cool down temperature can be adjust.
-The parts we used can be found via this [link to github](https://github.com/Beluguy/Elec-291/blob/main/reflow-oven-controller).
+My teammates and I designed and built a reflow oven controller that controls the temperature of an oven via a pulse width modulation (PWM)  signal to a solid-state relay (SSR) box.
+The reflow parameters such as reflow temperature, reflow time and cool down temperature can be adjusted.
+The parts we used can be found via this [link to GitHub](https://github.com/Beluguy/Elec-291/blob/main/reflow-oven-controller).

 ## Top view of reflow oven controller
 ![controller](featured.jpg)